hiouchiy/intel_ai_deploy_ovms_on_azure_vm/README.md

 # How to deploy OpenVINO™ Model Server automatically onto Azure VM for OVaaS

 This instruction shows how to launch Azure VM and deploy OpenVINO™ Model Server and specific model (IR format) on that from Azure CLI.
-With this instructions and scripts, We can newly deploy and delete Azure VM and Model server at the timing whenever we want.
+With this instructions and scripts, We can newly deploy and delete Azure VM and Model server at the timing whenever we want using scheduler such as 'cron'.

+## Prerequisites
+- Docker installed

 ## Setup enviroment
 ```Bash